MatPawluk/workit-landing-page-new/README.md

 This project is an implementation of the **Workit Landing Page**, a challenge from Frontend Mentor.
 This challenge allowed me to assess where my skills currently stand and how much knowledge I retained during my break.
 It's a great opportunity for me to practice and refine my skills, especially in the area of breakpoints and responsive design.

+# Live Demo 🌍

+You can view the live demo of the project here: [Workit Landing Page](https://matpawluk.github.io/workit-landing-page-new/)

 ## Technologies and Tools 🛠️

 - **HTML5**